babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

 ## Conclusion

-Here are the *power moves* that advanced Azure users will do which most people overlook:
+In this post I described how to use the Azure CLI to clone VMs by generalizing and copying their disk images to new resource groups.
+Here are the *power moves* that advanced Azure users will do which most people overlook when trying to create and troubleshoot VM provisioning errors based on generalized disk images.

 1. Use Resource Explorer http://resources.azure.com
 2. Use the Azure REST API
 3. Use Azure CLI V2 (not V1)
 4. Use Azure JSON templates to provision VMs

-In this post I described how to use the Azure CLI to clone VMs by generalizing and copying their disk images to new resource groups.